coffeeispower/crema/README.md

 The whole point is that this thing is yours.

 - **Plugins**: the compositor exposes a plugin API for Kotlin and Java.
-Window management rules, effects, bars, overlays — write them once, ship them as libraries, drop them in.
+Window management rules, effects, bars, overlays, rendering backends, anything; write them once, ship them as libraries, drop them in.
 - **Config**: user-facing configuration is coming.
-The goal is config that reads like a dotfile, not a serialization test suite.
+It will be inspired a bit by minecraft server configurations, you have a main configuration file and then each plugin may have its own.
 - **Everything is composable**: because the compositor is built from interchangeable pieces, swapping in your own behavior is a first-class operation rather than a fork-and-pray.